Vika and Linda: 1983–1987: Blue Tomatoes, Fear of Flying, Sophisticated Boom Boom & The Honeymooners

 By 1983 Vika had started a band, Blue Tomatoes, with one of the café's co-owners, Toni Edwards.
 They played cover versions of soul songs and a few originals.
 In 1984 Vika became a backing singer in a Melbourne band, Fear of Flying.
 After two years Vika joined Sophisticated Boom Boom.
 Other members of that group were Jenny Tubbs (now Barbato), Louise Taunt, Steve Purcell, Steve Dagg, Kerri Simpson, and Jeremy Rasmussen.
 Vika started working as a receptionist at Platinum Studios, a recording studio.

 In 1987, Linda left university and joined Vika in Sophisticated Boom Boom.
 Vika also performed with John Justin and Thunderwings alongside Justin, Tony Featherstone, Paul Hines, Carl Manuel, Gordon Pitts, and Robert Woodrow.
-Later in 1987 the sisters formed their own band, The Honeymooners, with a line up of Jack Abeyratne, Thiery Fossmalle on bass guitar, and Steve Sedergreen.
+Later in 1987 the sisters formed their own band, The Honeymooners, with a line up of Jack Abeyratne, Thiery Fossmalle on bass guitar, and Steve Sedergreen on piano.
 Vika met John Watson, drummer (ex-Australian Crawl, Kevin Borich Express) in James Reyne Band, and they married in 1997.

 Vika's first recording opportunity occurred when Rebecca Barnard was using the Platinum Studios and one of her backing vocalists "lost her voice".
 Vika, the receptionist, was now a backing singer.
 Early in 1988 Vika released her debut solo single, "Livin' Hell", which was soon followed by a second single, "My House".
 Vika and Linda worked with Barnard and Simpson in The Sacred Hearts of Sweet Temptation.